yvan-sraka/webVR-experiments/README.md

 ### 9. [Solar System](9--solar-system.html)
 ![Image for experiment 9](https://raw.githubusercontent.com/armthethinker/webVR-experiments/master/assets/img/heroes/hero-9.jpg)

 After hearing a podcast on [SpaceVR](http://www.spacevr.co/), I was inspired to create an experience based on their project.
 However, for this prototype, I decided I was building in the wrong direction.
 So, I wrapped it up and started work on experiment 10.
+It now stands as a solar system simulator, with scaled proportions.

 **Guiding Question:** What does it feel like to see earth from a satellite point-of-view?